molstar/mol-view-stories/docs/docs/core-features.md

 MolViewStories provides a comprehensive set of tools for creating interactive molecular visualizations.
 This guide covers the main features you'll use to build compelling molecular stories.

+For all supported features, check [MolViewSpec](https://molstar.org/mol-view-spec) and its documentation.

 ## Story Structure

 ### Stories and Scenes